euwbah/musescore-xen-tuner/README.md

 - `bb.bb 7 bb b (113.685) # x 2 x.x`
   - Declares a chain of accidentals that goes: two double-flats, triple-flat (accidental code `7` according to the [spreadsheet](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing)), double-flat, flat, natural/none, sharp, double-sharp, triple-sharp (accidental code `2`), two double-sharps.
   - Each step in the flat/sharp direction lowers/raises the pitch by 113.685 cents respectively.
 It is also possible to have irregular sizes for different accidentals in a chain, separate example below.
-  - Accidentals in a one chain are mutually exclusive.
-That is, you cannot have two different accidentals within the same chain applied to the same note.
-  - Declaring the chain of accidentals limits the search space of the 'transpose up/down to nearest pitch' function such that only the declared accidentals are regarded. (too many accidentals / nominals will cause lag.)
 - `\.\ \ (21.506) / /./`
   - Declares a second chain of accidentals that go double-syntonic down, syntonic down, natural/none, syntonic up, double-syntonic up --- where each adjacent step in the accidental chain is 21.506 cents apart.
   - You can combine accidentals from different chains.